MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 ## Pick lists

 Pick lists define the values that a user can or can't choose for a String or Integer field.
 Values defined in a pick list appear on a work item form and the query editor.

+# [Inheritance process](#tab/inheritance)

 For an Inherited process, pick lists are defined through the Edit field dialog.
-For the On-premises XML process, pick lists are defined using XML elements listed in the following table.

-::: moniker range="< azure-devops"
-For the On-premises XML process, you can combine lists, and expand or contract lists.
-Also, you can restrict application of these rules based on the current user's group membership as described in [User or group membership rule restrictions](#membership).
-::: moniker-end

-# [Inheritance process](#tab/inheritance)

 :::row:::